Steinkraft Calcit Blattdünger Anwendung erklärt

 What do farmers report from practice?

-"The most important thing is to get through the dry periods, and the foliar fertilizer was really helpful there.
+"The most important thing is to get through the dry phases, and the foliar fertilizer was really good at supporting that.
 There was little rainfall this year, and yet I have very vital plant stands.
-My oats developed well and stood like they were nitrogen-fertilized.
+My oats developed well and stood as if nitrogen-fertilized.
 The alfalfa was dark green and lush.
 I was able to sell my green manure as feed well."

 Farthofer Distillery, Öhling:

-"This year, for the first time, I used GRÜNKRAFT leaf for my malting barley and am very satisfied with the harvest result.
+"This year, I used GRÜNKRAFT Blatt for my malting barley for the first time and am very satisfied with the harvest result.
 We applied GRÜNKRAFT at the 2-leaf and 4-leaf stages, and the difference to competitors' fields is clearly visible.
-Through this measure, we really obtained large, strong grains of good, dry quality."
+Through this measure, we really obtained a large, strong grain of good, dry quality."

-All products for the garden in our Garden Collection and for agriculture in our Agricultural Collection.
+All products for the garden in our Garden Collection and for agriculture in our Agriculture Collection.

 Grünkraft Calcium directly — to the product page.